jaz-on/wp-pierre/README.md

 **Pierre says: Thank you for using WordPress Translation Monitor! 🪨**

-*Made with ❤️ for the WordPress translation community*
+*Made with ❤️ for the WordPress translation community, hope it helps!*